martbetz/martbetz.github.io/faq.md

 ### Will you repair my camera/lens? ###

-I don't have the resourses to offer such a service.
+I don't have the time or resourses.

 ### Can I hire you? ###